-Peas are some of the easiest spring vegetables to grow — indeed, they even work as indoor vegetables.
+If you’re looking to start a vegetable garden or just add to the one you already have, consider growing peas.
+These green pods are some of the easiest spring vegetables to grow — they even work as indoor vegetables.
 They tolerate cold and moisture quite well and don’t need much fertilizer to thrive.
-And not to mention, their crisp pod texture and sweet flavor make them versatile veggies in the kitchen.
+Best of all, their crisp texture and sweet flavor make them versatile veggies in the kitchen.

 - Snow peas: Snow peas feature small peas with thin, edible pods.
-Harvest snow peas when the pods are around 2 inches tall — they should be slightly unripe.
+Harvest snow peas when the pods are around 2 inches tall; they should be slightly unripe.

 - Snap peas: Snap peas are slightly crisper and thicker than snow peas, but you’ll still be able to eat their pods.
 Pick them when the peas inside are round but not too swollen or firm.
 The pods should be green and have a slight sheen to them.

 - Shelling or garden peas: Shelling peas are the shelled peas you may find in frozen or canned form at the supermarket.
 Ideally, you want to harvest these peas before their pods get too waxy.
 Again, the pods should be green and shiny, and the peas should be round and full.

 If you harvest any pea plant too late, the pods will be dull and hard.
 While these pods may be too fibrous to eat, you could salvage the peas for eating.
 Bear in mind, though, that peas may lose much of their sweetness when they’re too ripe.
 You could also let the pods brown and dry to gather seeds for the next growing season.
 Store your seeds in a cool, dry, dark space — proper storage keeps them fresh for up to three years.